piy1994/Fake-News-Detection/readMe.txt

 Fake News Detection

-myReport.pdf that explains the whole project.
+myReport.pdf explains the whole project.

 Following are the libraries used